Counting fine gradings on matrix algebras and on classical simple Lie algebras: Lie Algebras of Series

 \section{Lie Algebras of Series $A$}

-It is easy to see that there are $2$ fine gradings on $\Sl_2(\FF)$ ($\chr{\FF}\ne 2$).
 The classification of fine gradings on all simple Lie algebras of Series $A$ was established in \cite{E09d} for the case $\chr{\FF}=0$.
-We state the result in purely combinatorial terms, as it appears in \cite{EK_Weyl2}.
+We state the result in purely combinatorial terms, as it appears in \cite{EK_Weyl2} and \cite[\S 3.3]{EKmon}.
 There are two types of gradings, which we distinguish using superscripts (I) and (II).
 The subscript $A$ refers to the series of Lie algebras.
 We do not introduce the gradings explicitly because we are only interested in their number.
 A {\em multiset} in a set $X$ is a function $X\to\ZZ_{\ge 0}$ that assigns to each point its multiplicity.
 If a group $G$ acts on $X$, then it also acts on the multisets in $X$.
 The relevant group here is $\ASP_{2m}(2)$, the semidirect product $\ZZ_2^{2m}\rtimes\SP_{2m}(2)$ of the symplectic group $\SP_{2m}(2)$ and the vector group $\ZZ_2^{2m}$.
 Each element $(t,A)\in\ZZ_2^{2m}\rtimes\SP_{2m}(2)$ acts on $\ZZ_2^{2m}$ in the natural way: $x\mapsto Ax+t$.

 \begin{theorem}[\cite{E09d,EK_Weyl2}] Let $\FF$ be an algebraically closed field, $\chr{\FF}\neq 2$.
 Let $n\ge 3$ if $\chr{\FF}\ne 3$ and $n\ge 4$ if $\chr{\FF}=3$.
 Then any fine grading on $\Psl_n(\FF)$ is equivalent to one of the following: \begin{itemize} \item $\AI(T,k)$ where $T$ is as in Theorem \ref{matr_fine}, $k$ is a positive integer, $k\sqrt{|T|}=n$, and $k\ge 3$ if $T$ is an elementary $2$-group; \item $\AII(T,q,s,\tau)$ where $T$ is an elementary $2$-group of even rank, $q$ and $s$ are non-negative integers, $(q+2s)\sqrt{|T|}=n$, $\tau=(t_1,\ldots,t_q)$ is a $q$-tuple of elements of $T$, and $t_1\ne t_2$ if $q=2$ and $s=0$. \end{itemize} Gradings belonging to different types listed above are not equivalent.
 Within each type, we have the following: \begin{itemize} \item $\AI(T_1,k_1)$ and $\AI(T_2,k_2)$ are equivalent if and only if\\ $T_1\cong T_2$ and $k_1=k_2$; \item $\AII(T_1,q_1,s_1,\tau_1)$ and $\AII{}(T_2,q_2,s_2,\tau_2)$ are equivalent if and only if\\ $T_1\cong T_2$, $q_1=q_2$, $s_1=s_2$ and, identifying $T_1=T_2=\ZZ_2^{2m}$, $\Sigma(\tau_1)$ is conjugate to $\Sigma(\tau_2)$ by the natural action of $\ASP_{2m}(2)$, where $\Sigma(\tau)$ is the multiset for which the multiplicity of any point $t$ is the number of times $t$ appears among the components of the $q$-tuple $\tau$. \end{itemize} \end{theorem}